 Both Swansea in 2011-12 and Liverpool last season boasted the third best possession in the Premier League under Rodgers' watch.
-Now his side has dropped to ninth, 3.6 percent down on the figures posted by the Swans two seasons ago and closer to Tony Pulis' Crystal Palace than Pep Guardiola's Bayern.
+Now his side have dropped to ninth, 3.6% down on the figures posted by the Swans two seasons ago and closer to Tony Pulis' Crystal Palace than Pep Guardiola's Bayern.

-The number of games in which his side has had the lion's share of possession has decreased too, down from 81.6 percent to 61.5 percent.
+The number of games in which his side have had the lion's share of possession has decreased too, down from 81.6% to 61.5%.

 Beyond the statistics, there has been a very clear shift in mentality.
-Where once the players would have been drilled on the benefits of serenity, of keeping calm and retaining the ball, now Liverpool plays at 100 mph.
-There's a frenetic, almost reckless energy, a swarm of red shirts, and a once uncharacteristic freedom to take risks, even if it means conceding possession.
+Where once the players would have been drilled on the benefits of serenity, of keeping calm and retaining the ball, now Liverpool play at 100mph, there's a frenetic, almost reckless energy, a swarm of red shirts, and a once uncharacteristic freedom to take risks, even if it means conceding possession.

 “We have a default mechanism which makes us hard to beat and we can pass our way into the game again,” said the then Swansea boss.
 “Rest with the ball.
 Then we’ll build again.”

-This simple notion – if the opponent does not have the ball, it cannot score – worked to the Swans' advantage in their maiden Premier League season, but it is an inherently negative ploy and one which merely gifted opposition defenses more time to organize when Rodgers moved to Anfield.
+This simple notion – if the opposition do not have the ball, they cannot score – worked to the Swans' advantage in their maiden Premier League season, but it is an inherently negative ploy and one which merely gifted opposition defences more time to organise themselves when Rodgers moved to Anfield.

 - Brendan Rodgers

-Liverpool patently does not play the style of football Rodgers originally intended, but, given the club's league placing and genuine title credentials, it has quite clearly been a change for the better.
+Liverpool patently do not play the style of football Rodgers originally intended, but, given their league placing and genuine title credentials, it has quite clearly been a change for the better.

-The side plays at an almost unfathomably furious pace, with the formation practically a 4-2-4 at times.
+The side play at an almost unfathomably furious pace, with the formation practically a 4-2-4 at times.
 Matches are, inevitably, more open – but more fun too, even if it comes at a cost.
-Liverpool now records fewer clean sheets per game (0.26) than both last season (0.39) and the ratio Swansea maintained (0.31) two years ago.
+Liverpool now record fewer clean sheets per game (0.26) than both last season (0.39) and the ratio Swansea maintained (0.31) two years ago.

-But the Reds are more dangerous and free-flowing than they have been for a very long time.
-Led by the ruthlessness of Daniel Sturridge and Luis Suarez, the Merseysiders have averaged more shots on target per game (6.8) than any other Premier League side – the fifth most in Europe's top five leagues and twice the figure Rodgers' Swansea managed, albeit with a far superior offense.
+But they are more dangerous and free-flowing than they have been for a very long time.
+Led by the ruthlessness of Daniel Sturridge and Luis Suarez, the Merseysiders have averaged more shots on target per game (6.8) than any other Premier League side – the fifth most in Europe's top five leagues and twice the figure Rodgers' Swansea managed, albeit with a far superior offence.

 The types of goals have changed dramatically, too.
-Liverpool is now the most potent team in the division from set pieces, up from 10th last season and just one goal shy of matching the number of set-piece goals Rodgers' sides had netted in the previous two seasons combined.
+Liverpool are now the most potent team in the division from set-pieces, up from 10th last season and just one goal shy of matching the number of set-piece goals Rodgers' sides had netted in the previous two seasons combined.

-From being a unit that looked to impose its authority on matches, the club is now more reactive.
-Last season, Liverpool scored just one counterattack goal (ranking joint 18th in the Premier League).
-This term the team has netted six times on the break – twice as many as any other team in England's top flight.
-Previously opponents had time to settle, now they are permanently being moved around and pushed onto the back foot.
+From being a unit that looked to impose their authority on matches, they are now more reactive.
+Last season, Liverpool scored just one counterattack goal (ranking them joint 18th in the Premier League), this term they have netted six times on the break – twice as many as any other team in England's top-flight.
+Previously opponents had time to settle, now they are permanently being moved around and pushed onto the backfoot.

 Perhaps the most interesting question is whether Rodgers' change in approach is by accident or design.
-Publicly he effuses the same devotion to possession football, yet it is neither the way Liverpool currently plays nor the mode to which the club is best suited.
+Publicly he effuses the same devotion to possession football, yet it is neither the way Liverpool currently play nor the mode to which they are best suited.

 Philippe Coutinho, meanwhile, is not the dictating, conservative No.10 Rodgers might have been expected to sign.
-He plays much more in bursts – his 79.1 percent pass success is among the worst in the squad (with only three outfield players less protective with the ball) – but, like the entire team, is happy to risk losing the ball in search of a killer pass and decisive strike.
+He plays much more in bursts – his 79.1% pass success is among the worst in the squad (with only three outfield players less protective of the ball) – but, like the entire team, is happy to risk losing the ball in search of a killer pass and decisive strike.